PmagPy/PmagPy-docs/_sources/installation/developer_install.md

 ## Note on dev_setup.py

-Older PmagPy documentation referenced a `dev_setup.py` script that adds the cloned repo's `programs/` and `programs/conversion_scripts/` directories to your shell `PATH` and adds the repo root to `PYTHONPATH` by editing `~/.bashrc` / `~/.bash_profile` / `~/.profile`.
-This script still exists in the repository and still works, but it predates the modern `pip install -e .` approach above and is no longer the recommended way.
-The patterns above (especially Pattern A or B for running the CLI tools) accomplish the same goal more cleanly.
+Older PmagPy documentation referenced a `dev_setup.py` script that put the cloned repository on `PYTHONPATH` and its `programs/` directories on `PATH` by editing `~/.bashrc`, `~/.bash_profile` and `~/.profile`.
+The script was removed from the repository in September 2026 in favor of the editable install above.
+If you ran it in the past, you can delete the block it added to those files (the lines mentioning `PMAGPATHS` and `PmagPy/programs`); an editable install does not need them.

 ## See also